Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Variability of the ExtEEV in TESS data

-The main obstacle to the extraction of photometry of the ExtEEV from FFIs is the crowded field of the LMC (Fig.\,\ref{fig:SDSS-view}).
+The main obstacle in extracting the photometry of the ExtEEV from FFIs is the crowded field of the LMC (Fig.\,\ref{fig:SDSS-view}).
 Given the brightness of our target and the severe contamination caused by the low spatial resolution, it is difficult to perform reliable photometry of the ExtEEV using original FFIs.
 In order to overcome this problem, we decided to make photometry with difference images.
 They were obtained by means of the difference image analysis (DIA) on TESS FFIs using \texttt{pyDIA}\footnote{https://github.com/MichaelDAlbrow/pyDIA} open-source software \citep{2017zndo....268049M}.
 The mathematical part of \texttt{pyDIA} incorporates the formalism of DIA developed by \cite{2013MNRAS.428.2275B}.
-The main advantages of \texttt{pyDIA} code are the use of the extended $\delta$-basis functions and taking into account the varying photometric scale across the image, which is especially important for ground-based observations with a large field of view.
+The main advantages of the \texttt{pyDIA} code are the use of the extended $\delta$-basis functions and taking the varying photometric scale across the image into account, which is especially important for ground-based observations with a large field of view.